kasmith11/Intro-to-Convolution-Neural-Networks/README.md

 Loss - https://www.quora.com/What-does-loss-mean-in-deep-neural-networks

 ## Discussion
-To further improve this model in the future, two improvments could be to 1) train the model for more epochs and 2) add more convolution/ pooling layers to the model.
-Thank you to all of the people/websites linked above who aided me with learning a little bit more about CNNs, if you have any questions or comments about anything you see above or how to get started, feel free to reach out to me at kendallasmith140@gmail.com.
+To further improve this model in the future, two potential improvments could be to 1) train the model for more epochs and 2) add more convolution/ pooling layers to the model.
+Thank you to all of the people/websites linked above who aided me in learning a little bit more about CNNs.
+If you have any questions or comments about anything you see above or how to get started, feel free to reach out to me at kendallasmith140@gmail.com.